Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The integrated luminosities of the 2016, 2017, and 2018 data-taking periods are individually known with uncertainties in the range 1.2--2.5\%~\cite{CMS-LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}, while the 2016--2018 integrated luminosity has an uncertainty of 1.6\%.
 The partial correlation scheme considered for this systematic uncertainty is summarized in Table~\ref{tab:SystOverviewABC}.

 Experimental systematic uncertainties in trigger and lepton reconstruction and selection efficiencies are estimated from data for different final states.
-These uncertainties are derived from a tag-and-probe technique using $\cPJgy$ and $\PZ$ decays into a pair of leptons and range 4.3--10.9\% in the 4\Pe channel channel and 0.6--1.9\% in the 4\Pgm channel, depending on the \pt region.
+These uncertainties are derived from a tag-and-probe technique using $\cPJgy$ and $\PZ$ decays into a pair of leptons and range 4.3--10.9\% in the 4\Pe channel and 0.6--1.9\% in the 4\Pgm channel, depending on the \pt region.
+In this paper, a new way to estimate the systematic uncertainty in the electron efficiency measurements is introduced.
+Alternative variations in the tag-and-probe fit used to derive the systematic uncertainty are combined and the RMS of the values is used for the systematic uncertainty evaluation.
+This makes the evaluation of the systematic uncertainty for the low-\pt bins more solid, and leads to their reduction of a factor approximately $40$\% in the electron reconstruction and selection efficiency with respect to the values reported in Ref.~\cite{CMSHIG19001}.

 {\tolerance=800 The systematic uncertainties in the lepton momentum scale and resolution are estimated from dedicated studies of the $\Zll$ mass distribution in data and simulation.
 The momentum scale uncertainty is 0.06\% in the 4\Pe channel and 0.01\% in the 4\Pgm channel, while the resolution uncertainty is 10\% in the 4\Pe channel and 3\% in the 4\Pgm channel.
 The effect of these uncertainties is evaluated by allowing the corresponding parameters of the DCB function used to model the resonant signal to remain unconstrained in the fit. }